youtube-video-thumbnail

 1970

-Richard Cardinal Cushing dies, ending more than 20 years of ongoing commitment to the two schools and the children they served.
-He is buried in the Portiuncula Chapel overlooking the Hanover campus.
+Cardinal Cushing dies, ending 20 years of commitment to the two Cushing schools.
+He is buried in the Portiuncula Chapel, overlooking the Hanover, Ma. campus.

 1970